bright/new-www/_posts/2019-05-06-image-classification-tensorflowlite-android.md

 }
 ```

-Last step is to bond probability with proper class.
+The last step is to bond probability with a proper class.

 ```kotlin
 private fun parseResults(result: Array<FloatArray>): List<Recognition> {